youyanggu/covid19_projections/model-details.md

 - Mitigation effects (i.e. post-mitigation R)
 - Population
 - Hospital beds per 1000
+- Lifting of shelter-at-home orders (i.e. post-lockdown R)

 Note that variable parameters such as population and hospital beds per 1000 are easily computable from a simple lookup.
 However, the other parameters are not easily retrievable.
 We will allocate the majority of our resources towards estimating the most sensible values for these parameters for each region.

+To model the effects of shelter-at-home/lockdown orders, we assign an R value for post-lockdown and a separate R value for post-reopening.
+These R values are unknown ahead of time, and will be learned by the model.

 ## Parameter Search using Machine Learning